aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 AMIFamily is no longer responsible for AMI discovery, only UserData generation and default BlockDeviceMappings.
 To automatically discover EKS optimized AMIs, use the new `alias` amiSelectorTerms.

 Beginning with v1, Karpenter is no longer able to automatically discover Ubuntu AMIs.
-If still want to use Ubuntu, can set up a Custom `amiFamily` with amiSelectorTerms pinned to the latest Ubuntu AMI ID and reference `bootstrapMode: AL2` to get the same userData configuration you received before.
+If you still want to use Ubuntu, you can set up a Custom `amiFamily` with amiSelectorTerms pinned to the latest Ubuntu AMI, referencing `amiFamily: AL2` to get the same userData configuration you received before.
-See the v1 section of the ([Upgrade Guide]({{< relref "../upgrading/upgrade-guide/" >}})) for information on migrating an Ubuntu amiFamily to v1.
+See the v1 section of the ([Upgrade Guide]({{< relref "../upgrading/upgrade-guide/" >}})) for information on migrating the Ubuntu amiFamily to v1.

 ### AL2